karlan/AGN_templates/README.md

  * The AGN templates are designed to be used only for type-1 objects (aka.
 AGNs with broad emission lines).
-We currently do not have a good idea on the IR emission behaviors of the "edge-on" torus, given the possible contaminations of polar dust and host galaxy dust.
+We currently do not have a good idea on the IR emission behaviors of the "edge-on" torus, given the possible contaminations of polar dust and host galaxy dust;

- * The tau_V associated with the reddened AGN template describes the integrated optical depth of the polar dust component, not necessary the value along the line-of-sight. tau_v is equal to the radial optical depth of a spherical shell if the dust grains in the polar component are evenly redistributed on the sphere that the dust grains belong to.
+ * The tau_V associated with the reddened AGN template describes the integrated optical depth of the polar dust component, not necessary the value along the line-of-sight. tau_v is equal to the radial optical depth of a spherical shell if the dust grains in the polar component at the same radius are evenly redistributed on the same sphere;

 (to be completed)